Pythoniha/Online-Medical-Assistans/README.md

 2. Possibility of doctor-patient communication
 3. Specialized doctoring of physicians
 4. Automatic classification of physicians in different specialties
 5. Specialized patient monitoring 6.
-Drug information bank
+Drug information Bank ( Dash - Seaborn - Bokeh )
-7. Intelligent analysis of generic drugs with generic (AI)
+7. Intelligent analysis of generic drugs with generic (Machine Learning )
-8. Intelligent drug analysis Generic with herbal medicines (AI)
+8. Intelligent drug analysis Generic with herbal medicines (Machine Learning )
 9. Intelligent analysis of medical tests only from the test and analysis sheet (_ORC_)
 10. Disease information bank
 11. Analysis of the proposed drugs according to tests ( Deep Neural Network )